NASAPsyche/irondb/README.md

 3. Docker

 #### To Run with Docker-Compose Automatic
 Docker must be running.
 This will allow you to install dependencies, build the containers, run the containers, and close the containers.
 This is the recommended method for deployment.
 1. `cd irondb` - change directory to root
 2. `./iron.sh` - Builds and launches the Docker Composition.
-Use `./iron.sh -h` for help.
+Use `./iron.sh -h` for help
-To install the servers and launch them `./iron.sh -i` To launch from previously built containers `./iron.sh -l`
+To install the servers and launch them `./iron.sh -i`
+To launch from previously built containers `./iron.sh -l`

 #### To Run with Docker-Compose Manual
 Prerequisite - Must have docker and gulp cli installed, and docker must be running.
 See Tool section above for installation details.